-Philo struggles to keep up with rival services when it comes to device support.
-While the company says support for more hardware is on the way, the only supported platform for watching directly on a TV is Roku, meaning you’ll need either a Roku TV or one of the company’s streaming boxes or streaming sticks.
+Early on, Philo struggled to keep up with rival services when it came to device support.
+For a long time, the Roku platform was the only way to watch the service on a TV, meaning you needed either a Roku TV or one of the company’s streaming boxes or streaming sticks.
+As of July 2018, Philo is now also available on the Apple TV and Amazon Fire TV devices, including the Fire TV Cube.
 The service is also available on the web and, of course, via mobile devices.

 An app is available for iOS devices, though it’s only an iPhone app, so you’ll be dealing with a scaled display if you’re trying to watch on an iPad.
 For Android, there isn’t a bespoke app.
 Instead, you can watch via the Philo website using the Chrome web browser.

 For the time being, there is no word on which devices will be supported next or when new apps might be released.

 During our time testing Philo, we watched the service on every supported platform, and the picture quality was good no matter which we chose.
 The picture is slightly softer-looking than either PlayStation Vue or Sling TV, but not as much as we have experienced with DirecTV Now in the past.